cameronbaney/cameronbaney/README.md

 # Hi, my name is Cameron Baney
 I am a front-end engineer focusing on JavaScript, React, Sass and semantic HTML.
 My experience in design and UX helps create quality user friendly websites and software.

-I am Developer on the Messaging team at [Shopify](https://shopify.engineering), focusing on the front-end.
+I am Developer on the Messaging team at [Shopify](https://shopify.engineering), focusing on the frontend.

 - 🌱 I’m currently learning:
   - [Apollo GraphQL](https://www.apollographql.com/)